 To improve durability or appearance or to add weight.
 Like getting a filling at the dentist gemstone fissure filling introduces material to fill surface-breaking cavities or fissures within a gemstone.
 Fillers may consist of colorless glass plastic solidified borax or similar substances.
 These substances are typically fused with the original gemstone material through a heating process.

 To alter color or improve clarity.
-One of the most common gemstone enhancements heat treatment is slowly applied to gemstones at temperatures ranging from 200 to 2 000 degrees Celsius.
+One of the most common gemstone enhancements heat c is slowly applied to gemstones at temperatures ranging from 200 to 2 000 degrees Celsius.
 Gemstones are formed under heat and pressure and this heat-only treatment can act as a continuation of Mother Nature's original design.

 High Pressure High Temperature: HPHT